Bram Van den Bergh

 Since Specialization

-This network shows the specialization of papers citing the papers produced by Bram Van den Bergh.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Bram Van den Bergh.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Bram Van den Bergh.
 The network helps show where Bram Van den Bergh may publish in the future.

 Countries citing papers authored by Bram Van den Bergh